-ACHA’s Board Members serve a two-year term; Board of Director membership is limited to three consecutive terms.
-Board meetings are held quarterly with two in-person and two phone meetings each year.
+ACHA’s Board Members serve a three-year term; Board membership is limited to two consecutive terms.
+Board meetings are held bimonthly, with two in-person meetings each year.
 Committee meetings are held at regular intervals at the discretion of each individual committee.

 This is an extraordinary opportunity for individual leaders who are passionate about ACHA’s mission and who have a track record of board leadership.
 Selected Board Members will have achieved leadership stature in business, government, philanthropy, or the nonprofit sector.
 His/her accomplishments will allow him/her to attract other well-qualified, high-performing Board Members.

 Board Members are expected to embody the following qualities:

 Wisdom: Individual leaders who bring mature judgment to complex matters, who are wise enough to make the right decisions (often on the spot).

 Wealth: Individual leaders who are willing to make or develop big gifts — those who will stretch and will make the organization the focus of their philanthropy.

 Work: Individual leaders who are willing to put in the hours, attend meetings, participate in events, etc.

 Wallop: Individual leaders who have clout, power and leverage, who have influence within their own community and among your constituency – people who can open doors, attract others.